7 results for tag: Providence Recovery

 Being Sober – Alcoholism Is About Pain; Not Drinking Too Much

 Getting and staying sober is a monumental task.
-It takes an incredible amount effort and commitment, especially in the beginning.
-Getting sober isn't the goal though.
+It takes an incredible amount of effort and commitment, especially in the beginning.
+Getting sober isn't the goal, though.
 The goal is to become at minimum a decent human being, if not an exceptional one.
 Somehow our culture has created this illusional that staying sober is the destination, it's not even close.
 Getting sober is the springboard to something better.
-Staying sober is not the goal like getting married isn't the goal in a relationship.
-The goal for both alcoholics and marriages is to be healthy, balanced and live your best life with solid, sustainable relationships that support love, connection and respect.
+Staying sober is not the goal; getting married isn't the goal of a relationship.
+The goal for both alcoholics and marriages is to be healthy and balanced and live your best life with solid, sustainable relationships that support love, connection, and respect.
 Being Sober - Alcoholism Is About Pain, Not Drinking Too Much - Michael Swerdloff - Providence Counselor, Coach and Reiki ...

 Women & Booze: Is Everything We Know About Alcoholism Wrong? – mindbodygreen.com

 This is an interesting article on Women & Booze.
-The main thesis is that men and women interact with alcohol differently, therefore, Alcoholic Anonymous is not the best option for women, since many are not alcoholic according to the author.
-There are several important points she raises about women & booze such as the lack of ability of A.A, to adapt and update program elements that may not make sense any longer, or maybe never did.
-This is valid and I have presented similar thoughts before.
-In addition, the chapter, "To Wives" was not actually written by Lois Wilson, which further supports the claims of AA being anti-feminist Who ...
+The main thesis is that men and women interact with alcohol differently.
+Therefore, Alcoholics Anonymous is not the best option for women since many are not alcoholics, according to the author.
+There are several important points she raises about women & booze, such as the lack of ability of A.A. to adapt and update program elements that may not make sense any longer or maybe never did.
+This is valid, and I have presented similar thoughts before.
+In addition, the chapter "To Wives" was not actually written by Lois Wilson, which further supports the claims of AA being anti-feminist.
+Who ...

 Alternative Cause of Addiction – Connection

-Connection.
-Addiction.
-Loneliness.
-Isolation.
-We all need connection.
-We need connection no matter how much we fight it and kick and scream.
+Connection, addiction, loneliness, isolation—we all need connection, no matter how much we fight it, kick, and scream.
 Alternative Cause of Addiction - Connection - Providence Holistic Counseling Services - connection-confection-world-peace-in-our-hands ...

 A Year Without Alcohol

 A Year Without Alcohol is an awesome blog post by Kelly Fitzgerald about her year without alcohol.
-Kelly's experiences are fairly normal for someone making a choice to become sober, leading a sober lifestyle.
+Kelly's experiences are fairly normal for someone making a choice to become sober and lead a sober lifestyle.
 I am including her story because it is important for people to read the experiences of those who may be going through something similar and know it can and will get better. ...

 Can Watching Football Teach Me About Recovery?